michstrauch/CoMOLA/README.md

 ## __Configuration and optimization settings (config.ini)__

 All relevant settings, such as paths to input data and models as well as optimization-specific parameters and settings related to constraint-handling and raster map-analysis are managed in one single control file called "config.ini".
+Lines starting with a semicolon (;) are commented out and not used by the algorithm.

 config.ini example and description of variables: <pre>
 ; -----------------------------------------